CTSRD-CHERI/cheriplot/README.md

 In order to avoid including output from other processes in the trace the sysctl `hw.qemu_trace_perthread` should be set.
 When this is enabled tracing is paused whenever there is a context switch to another thread that is not being traced.

 To capture a trace the qtrace tool is used.
-The trace will be saved to the qemu log-file that must be specified, I use the qemu console command `logfile /path/to/cvtrace/file`.
+The trace will be saved to the qemu log-file.

 Note that currently only a single trace can be taken for each qemu boot as qemu does not correctly rewrite the cvtrace header if the logfile is changed, this should be fixed.